ivorscott/go-delve-reload/README.md

 # go-delve-reload (Part 2)

-### Deploying Auth0 Apps with Swarm, Traefik, Portainer and Drone
+### The Ultimate Go and React Production Setup with Docker

-This repository is paired with a [blog post](https://blog.ivorscott.com/#coming-soon).
+This repository is paired with a [blog post](https://blog.ivorscott.com/ultimate-go-react-production-setup-with-docker).
 If you follow along, the project starter is available under the `auth0_starter` branch.

 ## Contents